* Scandal spreads to steel division

 * Kobe Steel says steel wire products falsely certified

-TOKYO, Oct 13 (Reuters) - Crisis-hit Kobe Steel Ltd said on Friday it has also found cases of false certification in its steel division has also falsely labelled products, the latest in a string of revelations confirming widespread cheating at the firm that has engulfed its multinational clients, including Boeing Co., in a global safety scare.
+TOKYO, Oct 13 (Reuters) - Kobe Steel Ltd said on Friday it has also found cases of false certification in its steel division, the latest in a string of revelations confirming widespread cheating at the firm that has engulfed its multinational clients, including Boeing Co., in a global safety scare.

 The bombshell admissions by Japan's third-largest steel maker sent its shares plummeting again, with the scale of the misconduct dealing a body blow to the nation's reputation as a high-quality manufacturing destination.

 The company also confirmed another Nikkei report that it found cases of data tampering in its steel wire products.
 Customers have said there are no problems with the safety or function of the products, the spokesman said.

 But those credentials have been shattered, a point amplified by CEO Kawasaki who said the credibility of the firm "has plunged to zero."